MileHacker Logo

 Recommendations

 • Communication/Payment: WeChat (微信) and Alipay (支付宝) are essential for payments and messaging.
-DiDi Chuxing (滴滴出行) for ride-sharing.
+DiDi Chuxing (滴滴出行) for a ride-sharing.

 • Camera Gear: Standard equipment.
 Waterproof protection for rainy seasons.
 Lightweight tripod.
 Extra batteries/memory cards (B&H Photo).